Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 The example used throughout this guide involves four Azure VMs that all belong to a single VNet:

-• Alice: A private VM with no internet access.
+• Alice (10.0.1.18): Private EC2 instance with no internet access.

-• Bob: Another private VM with no internet access.
+• Bob (10.0.1.236): Private EC2 instance with no internet access.

-• Bastion: A public VM with a public IP address, used for SSH access to Alice, Bob, and Charlie.
+• Bastion (10.0.2.78): Public EC2 instance with a public IP address, used to SSH into Alice, Bob, and Charlie.

 These instances are distributed across two subnets within a single Azure VNet:

-VNet and Subnet CIDR blocks
+VNet and Subnet CIDR Blocks

 az network vnet show \

---resource-group REPLACE-WITH-RESOURCE-GROUP-NAME \
+--resource-group AZURE_RESOURCE_GROUP \

 --name my-vnet \